Coboundaries and eigenvalues of finitary S-adic systems: From combinatorics to spectral theory

-Note also that for each $n$, two-sided limit words of recognizable directive sequences belong to the base of some $n$-tower in the partition $\mathcal P_n$ from (\ref{eq:partisadic}), whereas one-sided limit words belong to the base of some $n$-tower in the partition $\mathcal Q_n$ from (\ref{eq:partisadiconesided}.)
+For each $n$, two-sided limit words of recognizable directive sequences belong to the base of some $n$-tower in the partition $\mathcal Q_n$ from (\ref{eq:partisadic}).
 Note that if the word $ab$ is essential, and $ \boldsymbol{ \sigma} $ is everywhere growing, then compactness implies that there is at least one sequence $(n_k)$ such that belongs to $X_{\boldsymbol{\sigma}}$.
-Different sequences $(n_k)$ lead to different limit words.
-We define and similarly
+Different sequences $(n_k)$ may lead to different limit words; this motivates the definition of straightness below.
+We define